 “It is absolutely critical to engage with community members and financially support them when doing this research because they are the experts and should be treated that way as equal partners in the work.
 Community engagement is key to addressing HIV disparities across the country.” – Dr. Harita Shah

 Throughout her work improving PrEP access and uptake for the Latine community in Cook County, Shah repeatedly noticed the effects of additional social determinants on access to PrEP.
-To identify the most prominent determinants, Shah conducted a needs assessment in Cook County.
+To identify the most prominent determinants, Shah and Serrano conducted a needs assessment in Cook County with assistance from CQL Collaborative members.
 The assessment included in-depth group interviews with staff of five local CBOs and cross-sectional surveys with over 500 Latine community members.

 “As we continue to work on improving access to PrEP, I want to address some of the other basic social determinants we came across, like housing insecurity, food insecurity, and mental health,” Shah said.
 “While we often study social determinants at an individual level, we recognize that many of these factors are determined by where a person lives.
 Hopefully, by understanding these social determinants and unmet needs at individual and neighborhood levels, we can develop another iteration of this project that addresses a wider range of barriers to PrEP.”